CONTENTS

 prerequisites

-- CO2 is normal or at the patient's known baseline (in cases of COPD).
-If the patient has evidence of chronic CO2 retention without a known baseline CO2, the apnea test can't be done.
+- If the patient has evidence of chronic CO2 retention without a known baseline CO2, the apnea test should still be done but an ancillary test must also be performed.

 prior to the test

-- Patient is pre-oxygenated with 100% FiO2 for 10 minutes.
+- Patient is pre-oxygenated with 100% FiO2 for >10 minutes.

 induction of apnea

-- The goal is to stop ventilating the patient but to provide apneic oxygenation and some continuous positive pressure to prevent de-recruitment.
+- The goal is to stop ventilating the patient, but to provide apneic oxygenation and some continuous positive pressure to prevent de-recruitment.

 - There are various ways of accomplishing this: